-This fee helps offset various costs including standardized testing, student insurance, class funds, technology fee, classroom party expenses, a student planner, and textbook use.
+This fee helps offset various costs including standardized testing, student insurance, technology subscriptions, a student planner, a yearbook, and textbook use.

-\cdot A non-refundable registration fee of \$400.00 for each student (Kindergarten through seventh grade, and \$575 for 8th grade students is due and payable upon registration; students will not be considered registered until the registration fee is paid in full.
-The 8th grade student fee can be paid in 2 installments, due end of April and end of August.

-- The registration fee for continuing students is due no later than the last Friday in April, of each school year; priority status for any student is forfeited if the registration fee is not received by the due date, and a late fee of \$50.00 per child will be assessed.
-An additional late fee of \$50.00 per child will be assessed if registration is not paid for by the end of May. - · ALL financial obligations for the previous school year, including fees due for the Extended Day and Preschool Programs and extra-curricular and co-curricular programs, must be paid in full, and all required work service hours must be completed and recorded before registration is accepted. - Students transferring from another private school must have paid all fees at the previous school prior to registration at St. Vincent Ferrer School - Families who do not complete parent hours will be charged a higher registration fee for the following year.
+- A non-refundable registration fee, determined annually (\$475.00 for the 2023-2024 school year), for each student is due and payable upon registration; students will not be considered registered until the registration fee is paid in full. - The registration fee for continuing students is due upon registration processing; and student placement may be forfeited if the registration fee is not received by the due date.
+The due date for registration will be announced in January.
+A late fee of \$75.00 will be assessed. - A non-refundable Facilities Maintenance fee of \$ 250.00 per family will be in due in April. - ALL financial obligations for the previous school year, including fees due for the Extended Day Program and extra-curricular and co-curricular programs, must be paid in full, and all required work service hours must be completed and recorded before registration is accepted. - Students transferring from another private school must have paid all fees at the previous school prior to registration at Holy Spirit Parish School. - Families who do not complete parent hours will be charged \$ 2,000 at the time registration is due.